 What is hemp and is it safe to eat?

 Hemp is a variety of Cannabis Sativa L, which in recent times in Australia has been living in the shadows due to its association with the street drug marijuana, and concerns about products containing THC (tetrahydrocannabinol) being readily available on the shelves.
 The amount of THC in hemp is so low it is highly unlikely to have an effect on the human body unless consumed in crazy-large amounts!
-What’s great news is that certified low-THC hemp foods are now legal in Australia and as a result hemp is coming out of the shadows and can now be found in most supermarkets and health food stores in the country, hemp protein being one of these products.

-How much protein should I have?
+How much hemp protein should I have?

-First let’s talk about protein requirements.
-Protein is a topic widely discussed in the health community and the question on everyone’s lips is always: “How much protein should I have?”
-Individually this varies person to person, but fundamentally protein is a critical component in the formation of a healthy diet.
 The current Australian recommendation for protein consumption for men is 0.84g/kg/day and for women it’s 0.75g/kg/day.
 To put this into perspective for an 80kg male the requirement is 67.2g of protein per day.
 In 100g of chicken breast there is 31g of protein.
 In a scoop of hemp protein there is 10g of protein!
 Next time you’re asking, “how much protein should I have?” just remember these recommendations.

 Which kind of protein powder is best?